Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 It seems possible to automatically determine by fuzzing (weighted towards special cases like 0 and 1).
 But it's probably really slow and the result is somewhat suspect - it can't determine that a flag/register becomes undefined, and it may miss reads/writes that happen in rare circumstances.

-From the Intel docs there is a little ``(r,w)`` or ``(r)`` after the operands.
+In the Intel docs there is a little ``(r,w)`` or ``(r)`` after the operands.
 But this doesn't include everything.
 The rest can be found by scanning the English text, but unless we use NLP this will only give a list of affected things and not read/write info.

-Xed has info on read/written flags.
+Xed has info on read/written standard flags.
 But it abbreviates other flag registers - for example (per the Intel documentation) VFIXUPIMMSS reads MXCSR.DAZ and conditionally updates MXCSR.IE and MXCSR.ZE, but Xed just records a MXCSR attribute.
 LLVM similarly just has ``USES = [MXCSR]``.
 NASM and gas don't seem to have flag information at all. iced does have flag info but no MXCSR.
 The K semantics don't have MXCSR.
+So I guess Xed is the best data source but we will have to use EXEgesis somehow to scrape the affected flags, and then manually mark them as read/write/conditional or just leave it at coarse reordering information.

 For ARM modifying asl-interpreter should give info on flags etc.

-The schema:
+So the affected state database schema:

 * form name
 * affected things (list)